Chapter 22:

 "Yeah, I had a ranger that I loved to play!
 I wasn't very good at it, but fun nonetheless!"

-"Well, let's start heading towards some place to grab lunch," Sota suggested.
-"You can tell me all about in on the way there..."
+"Since Riku isn't with us, we can't do a private class at the dojo.
+So, we'll start heading towards some place to grab lunch," Sota suggested.
+"You can tell me all about your gaming days on the way there..."

 "Sounds good!"

-By the time they made it into town, they had decided to go to a Chinese Buffet that was near the center of the main road.
+By the time they made it into town, they had decided to go to a Chinese Buffet that was near the main road.
 They had a lot of variety, and Sota wasn't going to need to break the bank to pay for them to eat.

 "You sure you don't want me to pitch in any?"
 Ren asked.